Mutual distribution of two partial solutions in 1D localization: new information on the phase transition

 for the second moments, and

 for the fourth moments.
-Here $\delta=\kappa a_0$, $\epsilon^2=W^2/2\kappa a_0$, where $W$ is an amplitude of the random potential; the results (15), (16) correspond to the exponents of type $\exp(\kappa x)$, while (17), (18) to the exponents $\exp(\tilde\kappa n)$, and differ by a factor $a_0$.
+Here $\delta=\kappa a_0$, $\epsilon^2=W^2/(2\kappa a_0)^2$, where $W$ is an amplitude of the random potential; the results (15), (16) correspond to the exponents of type $\exp(\kappa x)$, while (17), (18) to the exponents $\exp(\tilde\kappa n)$, and differ by a factor $a_0$.
 It is easy to understand that parameters (17), (18) can be associated with averages $\left\langle y_1^{m_1} y_2^{m_2} \right\rangle$ with $m_1\!+\!m_2=2$ and $m_1\!+\!m_2=4$ correspondingly.
 If the mutual distribution $P(y_1,y_2)$ is known and determined by a small number of parameters, then one is able to establish the complete set of exponents of type (17), (18) for all moments and all energies.
 In principle, such exponents are observable.
 Transition to the allowed band is produced by replacement $\delta\to i\delta$, $\epsilon\to i\epsilon$, and the imaginary parts of the exponents correspond to discrete frequencies of oscillations in the moments $\left\langle \rho^m \right\rangle$, which lead to universal conductance fluctuations \cite{301}--\cite{315}, and can be extracted from experiment by the spectral analysis \cite{122,123}.
 The real parts of the exponents can be also extracted \cite{123}.

 Another group of questions is related with the oscillatory behavior of solutions.
 As was indicated above, parameters $\kappa_1$ and $\kappa_2$ are generally complex-valued.
 Self-averaging of their real part and equality ${\rm Re}\,\kappa_1=-{\rm Re}\,\kappa_2$ follows from the Oceledets theorem \cite{4}, while in respect of imaginary parts the question remains open: its clarification is one of the purposes of the paper.
 In the presence of time-reversal invariance, solutions of the Schr${\rm\ddot o}$dinger equation can be chosen real.
-It requires existence of exponents $\kappa\pm ik$, $-\kappa\pm ik$ and representation of the general solution as a superposition of four exponential functions
+It requires existence of exponents $\kappa\pm ik$, $-\kappa\pm ik$ and representation of the general solution as a superposition of four exponential functions\,\footnote{\,Formula (19) is somewhat conditional due to the fact, that at small length scales parameters $\kappa$ and $k$ are strongly fluctuating, and their fluctuations become weak only after averaging over small scales.
+In the limit of large concentration of weak scatterers (Sec.7) small length scales tends to zero, and this reservation becomes unnecessary.
+Complete jusification of Eq.19 will be given in Secs.3,\,4. }

 One can wonder, how it agree with existence of only two linearly independent solutions for equation (2).
 One can also worry, that for two partial solutions (19) with different sets of $C_i$ the Wronskian does not accept a constant value.
 Resolution of these questions is given in Sec.3.